-In this blog, first published in Installer magazine (Dec 2017), Guy Cashmore, Kensa’s Technical Director explains the challenges and considerations of installing ground source heat pumps in buildings with high heat demands.
+In this blog, Guy Cashmore, Kensa’s Operations Director explains the challenges and considerations of installing ground source heat pumps in buildings with high heat demands.

 Compared to a well insulated building, high heat demand buildings typically exhibit a more variable demand for heat (mostly depending on the external temperature) and they are also likely to require higher flow temperatures from the heat pump.
 This will usually make them a good case for using a weather compensated flow temperature, as this will keep the CoP up during mild weather, only ramping the temperature up when really needed, which fortunately in the UK rarely lasts for more than a few weeks in total each winter.